100 years of Dilip Kumar: An archetypal performer who created his own school of acting | Entertainment

 ''He was someone who would think beyond his work, like for the nation, society and people.
 He would not flaunt anything.
 He would silently contribute towards a lot of things and causes for cine workers, blind children, handicap people, and others.
 This is the difference that I could see between him and other stars or celebrities of the show business,'' the director added.

-Farida Devi, who worked as a child artist with Kumar's classics ''Dil Diya Dard Liya'', ''Ram Aur Shyam'' and ''Charity Master'', remembers him as a ''punctual, dedicated and co-operative'' co-star.
+Farida Devi, who worked as a child artist with Kumar in classics ''Dil Diya Dard Liya'', ''Ram Aur Shyam'' and ''Charity Master'', remembers him as a ''punctual, dedicated and co-operative'' co-star.

 ''Dilip Kumar sahab would treat us like his own children, he would take care of us and protect us.
-He would treat us like his own children, he would take care and protect us.
+He would treat us like his own children.
 He would never sit alone and eat.
 He would make sure everybody -- from spot boy to Dilip Kumar -- is sitting on one table.
 It is very rare to find a man like him today.
 He would treat everyone equally,'' she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)